-Even the best laid plans may not work out perfectly.
+Even the best-laid plans may not work out perfectly.
 Part of being a photographer is being able to adapt to different situations and personalities.
-The creative challenges that arise in portrait sessions is what keeps the job interesting and fun.
+The creative challenges that arise in portrait sessions are what keeps the job exciting and fun.
 If something is not working, whether it be lighting, posing, or interactions, don’t be afraid to change plans and try new things.
 If you start to feel like you’re struggling, it is time to make a quick change.